Hard Hitting Interview: Cardi B Gets Joe Biden to Back Tax Hike to Pay for Free Health Insurance, College Tuition

 Biden noted that 18-24 year olds didn’t vote in 2016 at the same rate as other generations.
 If they had, “we wouldn’t have [Trump].
 We’d have Hillary Clinton.”

-Biden is embracing Cardi as his latest celebrity surrogate after she told New York police “fuck you” and said Minnesota rioters had “no choice but to loot and steal after George Floyd’s death.
+Biden is embracing Cardi as his latest celebrity surrogate after she told New York police “fuck you” and said Minnesota rioters had “no choice” but to loot and steal after George Floyd’s death.

 Cardi B recently made waves for her sexually explicit new single WAP, with fellow rapper Megan Thee Stallion.
 While fans have praised the song and music video as “sex positive,” others have described it as raunchy and quasi-pornographic.